How to Add Social Media Icons to an Email Signature

 You’ve edited the perfect Instagram Reel, timed your cuts to the beat of an amazing song, and then you hit the audio library and realize you’re stuck with a 30- or 60-second clip of the chorus.
 Getting a full song to play on an Instagram Reel can feel frustratingly impossible, but it’s entirely doable once you understand why the limitation exists and how to work around it.
 This guide will walk you through the reasons behind audio limits and give you the step-by-step methods to use longer, or even full, songs in your content.

 Before we get into the solutions, it helps to understand the problem.
-The restriction on music length isn’t just an arbitrary choice by Instagram, it’s primarily rooted in two things: music licensing and the format’s design.
+The restriction on music length isn’t just an arbitrary choice by Instagram, it’s primarily rooted in two factors: music licensing and the format’s design.

 You might have noticed that some accounts have a much smaller music library.
 This is also due to licensing.
 Creator and Personal accounts typically have access to the full library of commercial music for short clips.
 Business Accounts, however, often have access only to a royalty-free library.
 This is because using popular music for direct commercial purposes (like an ad for your product) requires a much more expensive commercial license, which Instagram's general agreement doesn't cover.
 This is important context for the methods below.